-See who has made the final four and help choose who takes this year’s prize.
+See who has made the final four for this year’s award.

 The School Trip Champion Award, which comes with a £1,500 prize for the winner’s school to spend on a future trip, recognises individuals who go the extra mile.